InsaneZulol/Interlope/docs/README.md

 - Install the Interlope Chromium extension
 - In your browser pin a youtube/spotify tab and move it foremost left.
   <br><img width="200" height="200" src="images/menu_pin.png">
-- The client launches itself on connection with pinned tab.
+- The client launches itself upon succesful connection with pinned tab.
 <br><img width="512" height="208" src="images/interlope_ss.png">
-Bind actions to the keys of your choice, i.e.:
+- In the client, Bind actions to the keys of your choice, i.e.:
   <br> <img width="140" height="200" src="images/menu_ss.png">

 ## Known issues